-The IRS has established and is using regulatory guidelines to find misuse of the safe haven for independent contractors.
-The safe haven provision allows employers to continue to treat workers as independent contractors and avoid income tax and FICA withholding as long as (1) the employer did not treat the worker as an employee, (2) there is a "reasonable basis" for not classifying the worker as an employee, and (3) all required tax returns are filed.
-Two new IRS initiatives will provide additional training for examiners and require national office approval for local district worker classification projects.
-Enforcement efforts will focus on serious deficiencies like independent contractors who are not issued 1099's.
-The following rules continue to be important:
+Section 530 of the Rev. Act of 1978 has been amended, effective January 1, 1997, to clarify the safe haven provisions that taxpayers may use to protect the status of workers treated as independent contractors.
+Section 530 currently allows employers to continue to treat workers as independent contractors and avoid income tax and FICA withholding as long as (1) the employer did not treat the worker as an employee, (2) there is a "reasonable basis" for not classifying the worker as an employee, and (3) all required tax returns including 1099's are filed.